Generalization of nonlinear Murnaghan elastic model for viscoelastic materials: Conclusion

 The general second-order nonlinear viscoelastic model is derived using the Green-Rivlin multiple-integral approach.
 In the isotropic material, this approach yields the four scalar time-dependent functions (Murnaghan dynamic moduli) which describe the material's second-order viscoelastic properties.
 The general form of time- and frequency-dependent nonlinear dynamic moduli is obtained using the systematic extension of the generalized Maxwell model by including all possible second-order corrections into its constitutive equations written in internal strains representation.
 This approach yielded the differential form of the nonlinear viscoelastic model which is preferable to the integral form for numerical simulations.

-The derived model is applied to the problem of infinitesimal strain wave propagation in a finitely prestrained material, which is used to measure the Murnaghan elastic moduli.
+The derived model is applied to the problem of infinitesimal strain wave propagation in a finitely prestrained material, which allows to measure the Murnaghan elastic moduli due to the acoustoelastic effect.
 The obtained frequency-dependent expressions of the Murnaghan dynamic moduli describe the pronounced frequency dependence of the effective Murnaghan elastic moduli observed in experiments.
 It is shown that these experiments are not sufficient to measure all viscoelastic constants in the derived model.
 To determine all these constants in an isotropic material, the nonlinear interaction of two harmonic strain waves of different polarizations propagating in different directions is considered.
 This interaction generates higher frequency harmonics, the amplitudes of which depend on nonlinear dynamic moduli, providing a method for their determination.